julianshapiro/velocity/README.md

 Famo.us is a full-fledged *mobile app framework* built around a physics engine.

-GSAP is a fast, richly-featured *animation platform*.
+GSAP is a fast, multi-purpose *animation platform*.
 GSAP is what inspired me to pursue the development of Velocity.

 Velocity's focus is on being a very fast, lightweight tool for dramatically improving *UI animation performance and workflow*.